SunsetFi/suntime-js/docs/04-realms.md

 Returns a promise that resolves when the realm is idle, i.e. there are no macrotasks or microtasks remaining to be processed.

-Note that because asynchronous script evaluation is queued in a microtask, any awaits on this function should resolve before the realm becomes busy again, even if another awaitIdle() promise resulted in a queued evaluation.
-Any calls to awaitIdle() after an evaluation call will correctly result in awaiting the queued evaluation.
+The promise provides the following guarentees:

+- If a script evaluation is queued as a result of an awaitIdle promise, other awaitIdle promises taken before the queuing will resolve before that script evaluation begins.
+- If awaitIdle is called after an evaluation is queued, it will still await that evaluation, even if other previous awaitIdle calls are still in the process of resolving.

 ## Realm properties